How to Become a Patient Service Representative

 Learn how to become a patient service representative.
 Research the job description and the education requirements and find out how to start a career in patient services.

-Do I Want to Be a Patient Service Representative?
+Should I Become a Patient Service Representative?

 A patient service representative, also known as a patient care representative, medical secretary, or medical assistant, works as a front desk customer-service agent in a medical office or hospital setting.
 Though state regulations can influence the extent of a patient service representative's duties, most are responsible for written and verbal correspondence, scheduling, collecting co-payments, maintaining patient charts, verifying insurance coverage, and ensuring overall patient satisfaction.